mrsimpson/agentic-knowledge-mcp/USER_GUIDE.md

 - Only symlinks in `.knowledge/docsets/{id}/` are removed
 - Your original source files are **never deleted**
-- Node.js does not follow symlinks when removing directories
 - You'll see a confirmation message: "Symlinks will be removed, but source files are preserved"

 ### `status` - Check Docset Status